-Dermatologist located in North Center, Chicago, IL
+Dermatologist located in North Center and River North Dr. Chicago, IL

 Skin cancer is the most common type of cancer.
 In the United States alone, over one million people are diagnosed with it each year.
 If you have a history of skin cancer or notice abnormal growths on your skin, board-certified dermatologist Edidiong Kaminska, MD, MBS, provides expert care at Kaminska Dermatology in Lakeview, Chicago.
 Get started on your skin cancer evaluation and treatment by booking an evaluation through the website.
 You can also call to schedule over the phone.